Choose from the following activities to completely immerse yourself in the artistic and musical traditions of Brevard and Transylvania County:

 When we say Transylvania County is internationally famous, we’re not exaggerating.
-Audiences worldwide have seen its ilush forests and spectacular watersfalls featured in such hit films as “Last of the Mohicans” and, more recently “The Hunger Games.”
+Audiences worldwide have seen its lush forests and spectacular waterfalls featured in such hit films as “Last of the Mohicans” and, more recently “The Hunger Games.”
 Amateur Location Scouts can track channel their inner Leatherstocking and track down sites on their own.
 Or for a more in-depth experience, Katniss and Peeta fans may want to join a Hunger Games Fan Tour and see if they can’t score a win for their home district.

 Bluegrass/Old Time Music Jams

-In Transylvania County, in the summertime, it can be hard to find a stage, a porch, a gazebo or a community center that doesn’t have a fiddler in it at least one night a week.
+In Transylvania County, in the summertime, it can be hard to find a stage, a porch, a gazebo, or a community center that doesn’t have a fiddler in it at least one night a week.
 These casual street corner concerts and bluegrass jam sessions carry on a tradition of traditional mountain music that stretches back at least as long as anyone could remember (and probably quite a bit longer than that).
 Head on up to Lake Toxaway Community or over to the Dunn’s Rock Community Center for weekly events.
 Or stick closer to town at Celestial Mountain Music or the Silvermount Mansion.
-Wherever end up, bring your dancing shoes, your banjo and your sentimental streak and get to know some of the local talent.
+Wherever end up, bring your dancing shoes, your banjo, and your sentimental streak and get to know some of the local talents.

 Don’t be deceived by the sleepy exterior.
 Folks in Transylvania County really know how to throw a party.
-From May to November, there’s almost one giant street festival — complete with live music, food, arts and crafts and a whole lot of affiliated events — per month and that’s not including the music events (Brevard Music Festival and Mountain Song) out at Brevard Music Center.
+From May to November, there’s almost one giant street festival — complete with live music, food, arts and crafts, and a whole lot of affiliated events — per month and that’s not including the music events (Brevard Music Festival and Mountain Song) out at Brevard Music Center.
 Some of these are locally famous (The White Squirrel Festival is a WNC favorite) and significant (Halloween, as you might imagine, is kind of a big deal up here).
 All are a great deal of fun.

 Picnic at Pink Beds

 If it sounds like a scene out of a children’s book, you wouldn’t be off-base.
-This comparatively flat green valley adjacent to the Cradle of Forestry and nestled in the heart of Pisgah National Forests boasts such a profusion of rhododendron, laurel and wildflowers in the spring, that visitors could be forgiven for thinking they’ve stumbled into a fairy tale.
-With plenty of space for picnics, a short easy looping trail and easy access to almost every kind of outdoor recreation imaginable (camping, fishing, swimming, horseback riding, etc) this is a positively dreamy place to wile away a warm afternoon.
+This comparatively flat green valley adjacent to the Cradle of Forestry and nestled in the heart of Pisgah National Forests boasts such a profusion of rhododendron, laurel, and wildflowers in the spring, that visitors could be forgiven for thinking they’ve stumbled into a fairy tale.
+With plenty of space for picnics, a short easy looping trail, and easy access to almost every kind of outdoor recreation imaginable (camping, fishing, swimming, horseback riding, etc) this is a positively dreamy place to wile away a warm afternoon.